-Issuing a Write Suspend instruction during Sector Erase or Block Erase allows the host to program or read any sector which doesn't belong to same block that was not being erased.
-The device will ignore any programming commands pointing to the suspended block(s).
-Any attempt to read from the suspended sector(s) will out put unknown data because the Sector or Block Erase will be incomplete.
+Issuing a Write Suspend instruction during Erasing allows the host to read any block which is not being erased or to program any block which is not being erased.
+Program commands pointing to the suspended sector will be ignored.
+Any attempt to read from the suspended block will output unknown data because the Sector or Block Erase will be incomplete.

 To execute a Write Suspend operation, the host drives CS# low, sends the Write Suspend command cycle (B0h), then drives CS# high.
 A cycle is two nibbles long, most significant nibble first.
 The Suspend Status register indicates that the erase has been suspended by changing the WSE bit from "0" to "1", but the device will not accept another command until it is ready.
-To determine when the device will accept a new command, poll the WIP bit in the Suspend Status register or after issue program suspend command, latency time 20us is needed before issue another command.
+To determine when the device will accept a new command, poll the WIP bit in the Suspend Status register or after issue erase suspend command, latency time 20us is needed before issue another command.
 For "Suspend to Read", "Resume to Read", "Resume to Suspend" timing specification please note Figure 25.1, 25.2 and 25.3.